ubicucsd/bootcamp_18_19/2_Python.md

 "ABCDEFGHIJKLMNOPQRSTUVWXYZ "
 ```

 We'll now shift our focus onto applying what we've learned to bioinformatics.

-### Challenge 1

-Create a file that takes in the DNA data (A/T/C/G) from "test.fasta" and prints out the file as RNA data (A/U/C/G). **Make sure you don't attempt to transcribe the header lines!**

 Various implementations may work.
 Pick any that you like.

+### Challenge 1

+Create a file that takes in the DNA data (A/T/C/G) from "test.fasta" and prints out the file as RNA data (A/U/C/G).

+**Make sure you don't attempt to transcribe the header lines!**

 ### Challenge 2

 Create a file that takes in "test.fasta" and prints out the GC-content of all of the data.
 Hint: the GC-content is the percentage of G's + C's in some genetic data.
 If you wish, you can read more about it [here](https://en.wikipedia.org/wiki/GC-content)

+**Hint: If you keep getting 0, try explicitly converting the either GC count or the string length to a decimal using float()**

 ## Credits